 Dealing with all this, while continuing to remain competitive and provide great customer service, can be a tough balancing act.

 So what do you need to think about when deciding if you should outsource your warehouse and fulfilment?

 Running a warehouse is expensive.
 Staff, property, rates, IT, forklifts, security, health and safety, insurances, racking… the list goes on.
 What’s more, the fluctuation in demand for your products will mean that most of the time you’re either spending too much or not enough on these overheads.
 Warehouse outsourcing not only removes the daily grind of the above, but is also a much more cost-effective option compared to running your own warehouse; you only pay for the space and time you actually use on a weekly basis.

 This is where using a specialist fulfilment and warehouse company really makes sense.
-Finding a cheap and suitable courier for all your different size and shaped goods of varying weight can be time consuming, expensive, and you could end up spending more than you need to if you don’t do enough shopping around.
-But due to the vast amount of packages a fulfilment company may send each day, they benefit from bulk discounts and often pass this saving on to you.
+Finding a cheap and suitable courier for all your differently sized and shaped goods of varying weight can be time-consuming, expensive, and you could end up spending more than you need to if you don’t do enough shopping around.
+But due to the vast amount of packages a fulfilment company sends each day, they benefit from bulk discounts and often pass these savings on to you.

 The warehouse is a necessary evil for pretty much all retailers and ecommerce businesses.
 Rapid growth and an increase in overheads is a side effect for any successful company.
 But with outsourcing, this is something you can take control of quickly.
 To put it simply, you pay for what you use.
 No rents to quibble, no staff to source just add/remove stock.
 As your footprint grows, so does your business.

-What if you could concentrate on making money, instead of spending it?
-Outsourcing your warehouse fulfillment allows you to focus on growing your business, and doing the things you’re most passionate about.
+What if you could concentrate on working on your business, instead of working for it?
+Outsourcing your warehouse fulfilment allows you to focus on growing your business, and doing the things you’re most passionate about.
 While you are reaching out to your customers, upping your marketing activity, or developing your new product range, your orders are being picked, packed and shipped without you lifting a finger.
 The entire process is automated from the moment the customer purchases your product.
 All whilst keeping your costs low, and customers satisfied.

 Nobody likes processing returns, especially when you have other important things to be doing.
 Unboxing items, checking, re-boxing, restocking, is very time-consuming and doesn’t help you drive your business forward.
 Most outsourced fulfilment companies will have a dedicated team to deal with this on your behalf.
 Be sure you cover this cost at the start of your partnership.